 Reading Strategies: Decoding

-- Build Vocabulary (Preview: all ages and before reading a new story)
+- Build Vocabulary (Preview: all ages and before reading a new story.
+Note new sight words and any tricky words that may be in the text AHEAD of time)

 - What Makes Sense? (sounding it out only works for a short time on regular spelling patterns, think about the story/ look at the photo what word makes more sense)